Against the hydraulic analogy

 It gets worse; presented without comment is a well-publicized reinvention of a bipolar junction transistor (BJT) as a pull-chain toilet with a bucket instead of a handle:

 The problem with these models isn’t that they aren’t intuitive: it’s that the analogy is fundamentally incorrect and can’t be fixed by tacking improbable plumbing fixtures on top.
-Worse, when the illusion falls apart, you can’t just backtrack a bit or add a footnote here and there; the only path forward is to forget it all and start anew.
+Worse, when the illusion falls apart, you can’t just backtrack a bit or add a footnote here and there; the only path forward is to flush it all down and start anew.

+👉 For other articles on electronics, click here.
 For a collection of pipe-free articles on electronics, click here.
 You might enjoy an explanation of currents, voltages, and impedances; a discussion of transistors; a primer on signal amplification; or a deep dive into op-amp dynamics.

 But I was so proud of my inductor as paddlewheel analogy....